hirosystems/stacks.js/packages/stacking/README.md

 #### Stack delegated STX

 Stack STX, which have been previously delegated to the pool.
-This step only locks the funds.
+This step only locks the funds (partial stacking).
 The pool operator will also need to ["commit"](#commit-to-stacking) to a reward cycle.

 ```typescript